William-Nunn/William-Nunn.github.io/about.md

 ## Testimonials

 _"William has a great affinity for storytelling and character creation.
 He is thoughtful in his work and brings a great energy to everything he does.
-Absolute pleasure to work with."_- **Carlyle DePriest/(https://www.carlyledepriest.com/)**
+Absolute pleasure to work with."_- **Carlyle DePriest https://www.carlyledepriest.com/**

 _"William's vocal impressions of demons are so convincing, I intuitively reached for my crucifix."_ - **John Q. Normal**